With his New Year message on Wednesday, the Dalai Lama once again proved his hostility toward his fellow Tibetans and his motherland.

 In his message, the Dalai Lama claimed that the large-scale "peaceful protests" launched in Tibetan-inhabited regions last year caused hundreds of deaths.
 His remarks are a serious denial of facts.

 It is true that organized unrests and violence did occur in Tibet and beyond, but they were only confined to a small part of Tibetan-populated areas, not the whole area as the Dalai Lama claimed.

 Enough material and facts indicate that an overwhelming part of the Tibetan region enjoyed a peaceful, stable and tranquil environment last year.
-Even last March, when Lhasa, the capital of the Tibet autonomous region, experienced a bloody riot, the rest of the region still remained stable.
+Even last March, when Lhasa, capital of the Tibet Autonomous Region, experienced a bloody riot, the rest of the region still remained stable.